vsaravind007/personal-blog/blog/content/posts/Anticipatory-Log-Collection.md

 Log entries should provide maximum details to the reader/reviewer - They should be meaningful in terms of log level, details it provides and MUST be sequential with the execution flow.

-Having sequential logs might not work for serverless systems or systems that handle very high traffic - For these kind of systems, rely on a session id or a token that will be common for session which should be part of logs to enable easier filtering & correlation, this unfortunately has a side effect of interfereing with edge caching, handling needs to be there in code/infra to manage this.
+Having sequential logs might not work for serverless systems or systems that handle very high traffic - For these kind of systems, rely on a session id or a token that will be common for session which should be part of logs to enable easier filtering & correlation, this unfortunately has a side effect of interfering with edge caching, handling needs to be there in code/infra to manage this.
 Logging framework should be part of the application and *not an after thought!*

 Identify critical and non-critical parts of the system - A payment system will be critical while a favourite API might not be as critical.
 Critical systems should have anticipatory logs enabled at all times with a sensible retention period - retention period should be based on the use-case and application domain.
 If your service/product is offering realtime consumable content or time critical service, keeping logs older than 2 weeks might not be logical.